 A developer can also configure gestures performed with any handpart or posture.
-TOUCHID recognizes discrete gestures as performed movements, e.g., a 'circle', 'triangle' or 'C' movement made by (say) a thumb.
+TOUCHID recognizes gestures as performed movements, e.g., a 'circle', 'triangle' or 'C' movement made by (say) a pinched thumb and forefinger.
 It captures gestures by demonstration.
 For example, to train a circle gesture, the developer simply places the handpart or hand posture on the tabletop and performs the circle gesture movement.
-Internally, our toolkit uses a modified version of Wobbrock's gesture recognizer [38] to create one or multiple gesture templates.
+Internally, our toolkit uses a modified version of Wobbrock's gesture recognizer [39] to create one or multiple gesture templates.
 The toolkit later compares new input to the saved set of trained gestures.
-For these discrete gestures an event is triggered after the gesture is completed, (e.g., when finishing a circle motion).
-Our toolkit allows the implementation of continuous gestures (e.g., performing a pinching gesture with two fingers) by monitoring the relative distance and orientation changes between all handparts involved in that particular gesture.

 While our recognizer is simple, it differs from most other systems as gestures can be associated to a particular handpart or posture.
-For example, a flicking gesture performed with the forefinger is considered different from a flicking gesture performed with the palm (e.g., the first is used to throw an object; the second to erase something).
-Alternately, a gesture can be saved as a universal template so that it is recognized regardless of handparts performing it.
+For example, a flicking gesture performed with (say) a forefinger is considered different from a flicking gesture performed with the palm (e.g., the first is used to throw an object; the second is used to erase something).
+Alternately, a gesture can be saved as a universal template so that it is recognized regardless of the handpart performing it.